Seán Garland: Extradition fight

 The campaign against his extradition continued, bringing in a number of prominent individuals from outside the Workers' Party including its Honorary Chairman Chris Hudson.
 It sought and received support from numerous political figures from across the spectrum in Ireland, Great Britain and further afield.
 Among these were dozens of members of the Oireachtas (Irish Parliament), MEPs and local politicians.
 Garland also received support from the entertainment industry including musicians Pete Seeger, Christy Moore, Alabama 3 and John Spillane.
 Garland's supporters pointed out that the 77-year-old had been diagnosed with a number of serious medical conditions including diabetes and bowel cancer.

 On 21 December 2011, Justice John A. Edwards in the High Court dismissed the U.S. application for Garland's extradition.
 Justice Edwards told the court he was not disposed to grant the application and would furnish his reasons for doing so later.

-On 27 January 2012, Justice Edwards stated that since the offence for which the U.S. wanted to extradite was regarded as having been committed in the Republic of Ireland the Court was prohibited from extraditing Garland.
+On 27 January 2012, Justice Edwards stated that since the offence for which the U.S. wanted to extradite was regarded as having been committed in Ireland the Court was prohibited from extraditing Garland.
 He was therefore obliged to refer the case to the Director of Public Prosecutions who would consider whether there was a case for prosecuting Garland in Ireland.

 On 29 May 2012, Garland spoke at the funeral of his comrade Noel Cullen, alongside Cullen's son Jake.
 Noel Cullen was a key figure in The Workers Party who died of cancer at the age of 52.
 Garland spoke on his friend's passion, humanity, and quest for knowledge before handing Jake and Noel's daughter Ríona a starry plough, and an Irish flag.